p2baron/DahuaEspEventStream/README.md

 This project started as a practical solution to a real problem:

-> **“I needed an ESP32 that listens to the Dahua event stream so I can trigger a physical doorbell (via a relay) whenever someone presses either of my two VTO panels.”**
+> **“I needed an ESP32 that listens to the Dahua event stream so I can trigger a physical chome (via a relay) whenever someone presses either of my two VTO panels.”**

 Dahua’s event stream is **not limited to VTOs**: